Large Language Models for Power System Security: A Novel Multi-Modal Approach for Anomaly Detection in Energy Management Systems: Attack Vectors and Experimental Validation

 \subsubsection{Scenario \#1A: 5-Point Distributed Stealth Attack}

-This scenario represents a 5-point distributed stealth attack designed to evade the $\chi^2$ test based on the BDD while maintaining all PF constraints.
-The attack strategically targets five measurement points across the IEEE 14-bus system with coordinated changes as given in the attack vector~(\ref{scenario1A_attack_vector}).
+This scenario represents a 5-point distributed stealth attack (i.e. Eq.~(\ref{scenario1A_attack_vector})) designed to evade the $\chi^2$ test based on the BDD while maintaining all PF constraints.
+The attack strategically targets five measurement points across the IEEE 14-bus system with coordinated changes as given in the attack vector.

 Further, a visual representation of the attack vector for voltage and active power changes is demonstrated in Fig.~\ref{fig_stealth_1A_attack_vector}.

 As shown, the voltage at bus 3 increases by 7.9\% (from 1.0100 to 1.0900 p.u.), active power at bus 3 increases by 16.0\% (from 0.9399 to 1.0899 p.u.), voltage at bus 6 decreases by 5.6\% (from 1.0711 to 1.0111 p.u.), active power at bus 9 increases by 34.0\% (from 0.2937 to 0.3936 p.u.), and voltage at bus 11 increases by 4.7\% (from 1.0552 to 1.1052 p.u.) with a base active power of 100 MW.
 To maintain the stealth property and satisfy power balance constraints, the total power injection increase of 0.25 p.u. (from $P_3$ and $P_9$ changes) is strategically distributed as compensation across seven non-attacked buses (buses 2, 4, 5, 10, 12, 13, and 14), with each receiving a reduction of 0.0357 p.u.
 This distributed compensation mechanism, combined with the opposing voltage changes ($V_6$ decreasing while $V_3$ and $V_{11}$ increase), ensures the attack's $\chi^2$ statistic remains below the detection threshold of 89.5.